michaeluno/Fetch-Tweets/readme.txt

 7. ***Authentication***

 == Changelog ==

+= 2.6.3 - 03/13/2017 =
+- Fixed an issue that some media elements did not open in a new browser window.

 = 2.6.2 - 12/24/2016 =
 - Fixed a bug that caused an error `Using $this when not in object context` when accessing a deprecated method.